Mexicana de Aviación (1921–2010): 1970s

-Mexicana Boeing 727-200 departing from Miami International Airport in 1975.
+Boeing 727-200 departing from Miami International Airport in 1975.

 In 1971, Mexicana started flights to Luis Muñoz Marín International Airport in San Juan, Puerto Rico – a route it would maintain for more than 25 years without interruption - (mainly from Mexico City, for a period the airline flew the routing San Juan-Mérida-Mexico City and vice versa), and to Denver, Colorado.
 The jet fleet kept expanding and eventually consisted of 19 jets, the largest jet fleet in Latin America at the time.
 They also started a flight simulator service with a 727 simulator at their hub in Mexico City International Airport.
 By this time Mexicana had the largest fleet of 727s outside the USA.

-Monument to Mexicana de Aviación for its service to Mexico.
-It is awarding its first Airline.
-The monument is in Tampico International Airport's Parking lot.

 For its 50th anniversary, Mexicana de Aviacion was given a monument for being the First Airline of Mexico.
 After 2010 the monument has been a symbol of Aviacion in Mexico and to all of the Fallen Airlines that once served the country.